Fujifilm GFX 100S vs Nikon Z5

 Studio photographers will appreciate that the Fujifilm GFX 100S (unlike the Z5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the GFX 100S and the Z5 are recent models that are part of the current product line-up.
 The GFX 100S replaced the earlier Fujifilm GFX 100, while the Z5 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the GFX 100S and Z5 can be found, respectively, in the Fujifilm GFX 100S Manual (free pdf) or the online Nikon Z5 Manual.

 So what is the bottom line?
 Is the Fujifilm GFX 100S better than the Nikon Z5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.